sudip1534/JUnit-Test/README.md

 Here, You will find total 6 classes.
-If you run AllTests.java, you will get the result of alltest at a time.
+After adding all 6 classes in a package, if you run AllTests.java, you will get the result of all testing classes at a time.
 If you want the individual result like, divide method  of JunitTesting, you need to run divideTestNegative or divideTestPositive class.